 Please note: This post contains affiliate links.
 This means that if you choose to make a purchase through one of the following links, we may earn a small commission on the sale at no additional cost to you.
 See our disclosure for more info.

 Please read your audition details carefully, as they sometimes specify the type of song they’d like to hear (a rock song, something contemporary, etc.).
 Make sure to select a song that’s appropriate for your specific casting call.
 Also, as you’re picking out a song, these links may be helpful:

 Step 2: Get to know the show

 In casting calls, they often ask for you to be “familiar with the show”.
 And even if it’s not requested, it’s generally assumed.
 One way to do this is to read the synopsis while listening to the Godspell cast album➝.
-Or you can watch the live recording➝.
+Or you can watch the live recording of Godspell➝.

 Step 3: Pick an audition song

 Next, based on your personality and vocal type, decide whether you’d like to audition for the ensemble or a specific character.
 Just keep in mind that if you audition for a specific character, you still might not be chosen for that particular role.